yosebyte/nodepass/docs/en/api.md

 http://localhost:9090/api/docs
 ```

 The Swagger UI provides a convenient way to explore and test the API directly in your browser.
-You can execute API calls against your running NodePass Master instance and see the actual responses.
+You can execute API calls against your running NodePass master instance and see actual responses.

 ## Complete API Reference

-### Instance Management Endpoints Details
+### Instance Management Endpoints Detail

 #### GET /instances
 - **Description**: Get list of all instances
-- **Authentication**: API Key required
+- **Authentication**: Requires API Key
-- **Response**: Array of instance objects
+- **Response**: Array of instances
 - **Example**:
 ```javascript
 const instances = await fetch(`${API_URL}/instances`, {